65 Cute Farm Animals That Will Make Your Day

 Aile is a beautiful Scottish Highlander calf with a Gaelic name that means fire.
 She was born on a gorgeous February day,” says Amy Finnegan.
 If you want more laughs, check out these adorably funny cat and dog photos.

 “These two are best buds!
 If you see one you see the other,” says Brande Watson.
+From super cute pigs to adorable pugs, these pictures will make you smile.

 “We have never had such close-knit cows and cats as this group of snuggle buddies.
 When there is a chill outside, they find a friend to warm up with,” says Brenda Kelly.